 As a first step, the wood must be debarked.
 It will then be marked DB for “Debarked”.
 It will then be heat treated and marked with the acronym HT for “Heat Treated”.
 There is an alternative to heat treatment which is methyl bromide fumigation.
 In this case, the wood will be marked with the letters MB.
 This treatment is no longer in use in Europe, where the use of methyl bromide has been banned.

 Lastly, the wood will ultimately be stamped with a mark indicating the packaging’s compliance with the ISPM 15 standard.

 In some cases, wood pallets can be marked with KD for “kiln-dried”, meaning oven-dried.
 This technique, which aims to produce wood with a moisture content below 20%, also complies with ISPM 15 shipping standards.
 This technique is particularly useful for the furniture industries, as it reduces wood deformation.

 Since the standard was revised in 2009, the original process has somewhat changed.
 It is now mandatory to manufacture wood packaging from debarked wood.
 As a result, the DB marking no longer appears on the packaging.

 Creopack, your supplier of ISPM 15 compliant wooden crates

 You now know about the ISPM 15 export standards and the importance of respecting them when designing your wooden packaging.

 If you wish to purchase quality wooden crates, boxes or pallets that are resistant to export conditions and comply with ISPM 15 regulations, Creopack is your supplier.
-As experts in custom packaging design, our team and products will meet your needs.
+As experts in custom crating, our team and products will meet your needs.
 Contact us now for more information.